Chevyill/log-intrusion-detector-c/README.md

 # Log Intrusion Detector (C)

+## Overview
-A C-based log file parser that scans system logs for suspicious activity such as failed login attempts, detected attacks, and error events, and writes them to a separate output file.
+This project is a simple log file parser written in C that detects and extracts potentially suspicious activity from system log files.
+It scans logs for specific keywords such as failed login attempts and errors, then writes the matching entries to a separate output file.

+This project demonstrates file handling, string processing, and basic intrusion detection concepts using C.

+---

 ## Features
-- Detects failed login attempts
+- Reads log files line by line
-- Identifies attack-related log entries
+- Detects suspicious entries containing:
+  - `Failed login`
-- Captures error events
+  - `error`
+- Writes matched lines to an output file
+- Handles file input/output errors safely

+---

+## Files
+- `parser.c` — Core log parsing and filtering logic
-- Processes large log files efficiently using file I/O
+- `sample_log_file.txt` — Example log file for testing

-## Example Log Entries Detected

-2024-06-12 17:32:45 Failed login attempt from 34.56.93.143
-2024-10-15 02:41:12 Attack detected from 45.87.178.23
-2024-10-21 14:15:31 error while processing event
+- `README.md` — Project documentation

+---

+## Compilation
+Compile the program using GCC:

-## Usage
+## bash

-Compile:
-gcc log_parser.c -o log_parser
+gcc parser.c -o log_parser

-./log_parser input.log suspicious.log

-Output
-The program writes only suspicious log entries to the output file for further analysis.